COVID-19: Who can consume HCQ

 - Household contacts of confirmed coronavirus cases

-- Do note that is is harmful to have HCQ without prescription
+- Do note that is harmful to have HCQ without prescription